-The Island has been held privately from the last many years.
+The Island has been held privately for the last many years.
 Since it is private property and is not open to the public.

 The owner of the island hasn’t developed it commercially.
 In fact, he has helped preserve the island by planting oak trees and helping preserve the local bird species.

-11. Nicobar Islands, India: Travellers not allowed to visit to protect the native Culture & Inhabitants
+11. Nicobar Islands, India: Travellers are not allowed to visit to protect the native Culture & Inhabitants

 While Andaman Island in India hosts several tourists every year, Nicobar Islands is not open for tourism.
 The island is home to several indigenous tribes, chief among which is the Shompen tribe.